statsig-io/docs/docs/experiments-plus/differential-impact-detection.md

 ---

 ## What is Differential Impact Detection?
-This often also referred to as as Heterogeneous Treatment Effect or Segments of Interest.
 Experiments can have interesting effects on sub-populations that are easily missed.
 They might have a bug that impacts only a certain browser, OS, or country.
 If the topline impact isn't significant or is canceled out by other changes - these are missed.

 Statsig will automatically flag experiments when extreme differential impacts are detected for any sub-population you have configured.
 Once configured, experiments are analyzed for differential impact  when Pulse is loaded after Day 1, Day 3 and when the Target Duration is met.